 Greensboro Traffic & Speeding Ticket Lawyers

 In North Carolina, traffic offenses can encompass many kinds of violations.
 Certainly, impaired driving while under the influence of alcohol or drugs can spell serious consequences for motorists, but other violations also can mean distressing and costly results.
-Convictions for speeding, reckless driving, illegal turns, driving without a valid license, leaving the scene of an accident, running a red light and other offenses can mean higher insurance rates, points against your driver’s license, fines, loss of driving privileges and other penalties.
+Convictions for speeding, reckless driving, illegal turns, driving without a valid license, leaving the scene of an accident, running a red light, and other offenses can mean higher insurance rates, points against your driver’s license, fines, loss of driving privileges, and other penalties.
 If you’ve been charged with a traffic violation, don’t discount it as a minor inconvenience.
 You need the advice of an experienced Greensboro traffic & speeding ticket attorney at Schlosser & Pritchett.

 Consequences of North Carolina Traffic Tickets

 What can happen if you’re arrested for a traffic violation?
-Although many people imagine that they might just pay a ticket and be done with an offense, it often isn’t that simple.
+Although many people imagine they might pay a ticket and be done with an offense, it often isn’t that simple.
 Of course, North Carolina traffic penalties vary with violations, but some of the consequences you could face include: